 Even if you wake up so nervous that you don’t have an appetite on the day of your exam, it’s important to eat a balanced, nutritious meal before you leave the house.
 After all, the vitamins and nutrients found in food are important in keeping your mind sharp.
 And since you’ll be asked questions that you’re required to respond to quickly, you’ll need to be as sharp as possible.

-A word of caution, though: if you’re the type of person who gets anxious or agitated when you eat/drink sugar or caffeine, try to avoid these kinds of foods and beverages on the day of your exam.
+What about coffee?
+If you’re the type of person who gets anxious or agitated when you eat/drink sugar or caffeine, try to avoid these kinds of foods and beverages on the day of your exam.
 The last thing you want is to feel jittery and on-edge when you walk into the testing facility.

 While there’s no denying that the Surgery Board Exams are vital to your career and should be taken seriously, it’s also important to not let your anxiety over the text to consume your thoughts.
 As long as you take the time to prepare, study, and review, you’ll be sure to do your best come exam day.